Negotiation Skills Course

-We'll highlight skills and qualities you already use, introduce some new ones and hone them all for more effective use.
+During the negotiation training, we’ll highlight the skills and qualities you already use, introduce some new ones and hone them all for more effective use.

-It's a game, but if you learn to play it well your chances of winning improve remarkably.
+Negotiation is a game, but if you learn to play it well your chances of winning will improve remarkably.

 We will include many of the exercises listed below, and any additional material that the trainers feel is relevant.